Quantcast

 Share on FacebookShare on TwitterSubmit to Reddit

 SCUBE3 acts upon a population of cells in the skin known as dermal papilla (DP) cells.
 Researchers have known for decades that these cells play a critical role in regulating hair follicle development and growth.
-Their significance is compounded by the fact that they are also a reservoir of multi-potent stem cells, which have the capacity to self-renew by dividing and developing into multiple specialized cell types present in various tissues and organs.
+Their significance is compounded by the fact that they are also a reservoir of multi-potent stem cells, which can self-renew by dividing and developing into multiple specialized cell types present in various tissues and organs.

 Researchers at UCI suspected that activating chemicals must be involved in the proliferation of DP cells, so they bred very hairy mice with hyperactivated dermal papilla cells so any mechanisms involved in hair growth regulation would be more obvious.
 When looking closer, the previously unknown SCUBE3 signaling molecule popped up.